Luk4szf/PortSwigger/SQL injection/README.md

    SELECT * FROM someTable WHERE category='any' UNION SELECT 'a', @@version#'
    ```

-This will reveal the database version.
+This will reveal the version of the database.

 # SQL Injection Attack: Listing the Database Contents on Oracle

 ## Lab Description
 ![image](Picture/lab5.png)

-This lab involves an Oracle database, where all table information is stored in the `ALL_TABLES` view.
+In this lab, we explore an Oracle database where all table information is stored in the `ALL_TABLES` view.

 ### Exploiting the Vulnerability